arm/arm-toolchain/arm-software/linux/README.md

 ## Providing feedback and reporting issues

-Please raise an issue via [Github issues](https://github.com/arm/arm-toolchain/issues).
+Please raise an issue via [Github issues](https://github.com/arm/arm-toolchain/issues) and add the `ATfL` label if it is specific to the Arm Toolchain for Linux.

 ## Contributions and Pull Requests

-Please see the [Contribution Guide](docs/contributing.md) for details.
+Please see the [Contribution Guide](../../CONTRIBUTING.md) for details.